alejomaar/LLaVa-Attention-Map/README.md

 ```

 ### Usage
-1. Lanuch 3 anaconda prompts.
+1. Launch 3 anaconda prompts.
 For each one: Activate llava environment, and cd into the llava install folder.

 2. In 1st anaconda prompt, launch the controller
 ```